Home>Vaccination Services> Seasonal Influenza Vaccine

 Seasonal Influenza Vaccine

-To ensure the safety of yourself and your loved ones, it is crucial to familiarize yourself with the flu vaccine.
-Take proactive measures now by staying informed about the available flu vaccine options.
+To ensure the safety of yourself and your loved ones, it is crucial to familiarize yourself with the seasonal influenza vaccine.
+Take proactive measures now by staying informed about the available seasonal influenza vaccine options.

 The following 3 vaccines are recommended for use in Hong Kong by the Scientific Committee on Vaccine Preventable Diseases: